Mindfulness & Compassion for Living Abroad

 Intellectually curious, emotionally self-aware, and growth-oriented (you want to do the work),

-Open to or experienced in mindfulness, but need support integrating it into real life,
+Open to or experienced in mindfulness & compassion, but need support integrating it into real life,

 Has, has had, or would like to have a movement practice, such as walking, dancing, or yoga, to integrate with mindfulness,